manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 ## Rubric Point : Describe how the final hyperparameters were chosen:

-I used manaul tuning approach as described in [Ziegler–Nichols] https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method method.
+I used manual tuning approach as described in [Ziegler–Nichols] https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method method.

 ### First kept Ki and Kd to zero.
 Below is the video at Kp=0.3
 [PID Controller with High Kp oscillations and Zero Ki,Kd] https://youtu.be/Xw4pIwU0PVc